lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verses 9-10.** Be persuaded actually to hide yourselves with Jesus Christ.
 To have a hiding place and not to use it is as bad as to want one: fly to Christ; run into the holes of this rock.
 Three things must be done by all those that would hide themselves with Christ.

-1\.You must put away sin by repentance.
+1\.
+You must put away sin by repentance.
 Jesus Christ will not be a sanctuary for rebels, he will not protect evil doers.
 Christ will never hide the devil, nor any of his servants.
 Isa 55:6-7: "Let the ungodly forsake his way", etc. David knew this, therefore he prays that God would teach him to do his will: *"Deliver me, etc. I fly unto thee to hide me.
 Teach me to do thy will."* He that will not do the will of Christ shall receive no protection from Christ. *Protectio sequitur allegiantiam*.
 You must be his liege people if you will have him to defend you.
 Job 22:23, 25.

-2\.You must pray that he would hide you.
+2\.
+You must pray that he would hide you.
 The promise is made to prayer: Isa 65:10, "Sharon shall be a fold of flocks, and the valley of Achor a place for the herds to lie down in, for my people that have sought me."
 He that prays most fervently is like to be hid most securely.
 And then,

-3\.You must believe in him.
+3\.
+You must believe in him.
 Faith is the key that opens the door of this hiding place, and locks it again.
 One word in the Hebrew signifies to trust and to make a refuge.
 Ps 57:1.
 He that doth not make Christ his trust shall not have Christ for his hiding place; he will hide none but those that commit themselves to him: "I will set him on high, because he hath known my name": Ps 91:9,14.— *Ralph Robinson.*

 **Verse 10.** *Teach me to do thy will.* How childlike—"teach me"!
 How practical "Teach me to do"!
 How undivided in obedience—"to do thy will"!
 To do all of it, let it be what it may.
 This is the best form of instruction, for its source is God, its object is holiness, its spirit is that of hearty loyalty.
 The man is hidden in the Lord, and spends his peaceful life in learning the will of his Preserver.
 A heart cannot long be desolate which is thus docile. *For thou art my God.* Who else can teach me as thou canst?
 Who else will care to do it but my God?
 Thou hast given me thyself, thou wilt surely give me lily teaching.
 If I have thee, may I not ask to have thy perfect mind?
 When the heart can sincerely call Jehovah "my God", the understanding is ready to learn of him, the will is prepared to obey him, the whole man is eager to please him.
 "Thy spirit is good."
 God is all spirit and all good.
 His essence is goodness, kindness, holiness: it is his nature to do good, and what greater good can he do to us than to hear such a prayer as that which follows— *Lead we into the land of uprightness*?
 David would fain be among the godly, in a land of another sort from that which had cast him out.
 He sighed for the upland meadows of grace, the table lands of peace, the fertile plains of communion.
 He could not reach them of himself; he must be led there.
 God, who is good, can best conduct us to the goodly land.
 There is no inheritance like a portion in the land of promise, the land of precept, the land of perfectness.
 He who teaches us must put us into leading strings, and guide and conduct us to his own dwelling place in the country of holiness.
 The way is long, and steep, and he who goes without a divine leader will faint on the journey; but with Jehovah to lead it is delightful to follow, and there is neither stumbling nor wandering.